 The Court of Appeals cautioned against an expansion of the rule in Ozimek, citing the crushing backlog of appeals.

-If you or a family member are facing a custody motion or a hearing, contact our law firm to discuss your evidentiary options.
-We offer a free consultation regarding the specifics of your case.
+If you or a family member has a school-related dispute, contact our law firm to discuss your options.